Florida Criminal Expungement

 Florida Expungement Services

-A successful Florida expungement will result in the destruction of a criminal record, making it completely inaccessible to both the general public and criminal justice agencies.
-If you qualify for a Florida Expungement, you can move forward in life as if the event causing you to previously have a criminal record never occurred.
+A Florida expungement would result in the destruction of a criminal record, making it completely inaccessible to the general public.
+The only agency that would retain a record of the arrest is the FDLE.
+If you qualify for a Florida Expungement, you can move forward in life as if the criminal event never occurred.
 However, not everybody with a Florida criminal record is eligible for expungement.

 To qualify for a Florida Expungement, the charges from the arrest record you are seeking to expunge must have (i) never filed by the state; (ii) been dismissed prior to trial; (iii) been dismissed nolle prosequi by the state; or (iv) have been sealed for at least ten years.